Hit enter to search or ESC to close

 “Rebuilding properties on steep sites becomes problematic because of the costs involved.
 The science suggests that we will see higher levels of rainfall, and floodplains that experience flooding more often.

 “Overall, we do have a large level of insurance coverage in New Zealand, and we want to keep it that way,” Tim concludes.
-“But we need to think about where we consent properties to be built and have awareness of the future issues that climate change will undoubtedly bring with it.
+“But we need to think about where we consent properties to be built and have an awareness of the future issues that climate change will undoubtedly bring with it.
 Ignore these and the consequences could be devastating.”

 Published April 2021